SpaceFace02/Word-Search-Solver/README.md

 ## An awesome script that solves word search puzzles for you automatically.

-### Website containing the word search this script will automate. - [https://wordsearch.samsonn.com/](https://wordsearch.samsonn.com/)
+### Website containing the word search this script will automate - [https://wordsearch.samsonn.com/](https://wordsearch.samsonn.com/)

 ### Tech Stack - Pupeteer and Node for the javascript application.